apache/couchdb-documentation/src/cluster/troubleshooting.rst

 ========

-``weatherreport`` is an escript and set of tools that diagnoses common problems which could affect a CouchDB node or cluster.
+``weatherreport`` is an escript and set of tools that diagnoses common problems which could affect a CouchDB version 3 node or cluster.
+It does not support version 4 or later.

 Here is a basic example of using ``weatherreport`` followed immediately by the command's output: